LeeT27/learningVerilog/README.md

 - Learned how to express **multi-bit values** in binary (`b`), hexademical (`h`), or decimal (`d`) using the format, `<# of bits>'<base><value>` (e.g., `8'h1F`)

 ## [Project 4: 8-Bit 2x2-4 Decoder](https://github.com/LeeT27/learningVerilog/tree/main/8-Bit%202x2-to-4%20Decoder) (9/26/25)
 This project implements an 8-bit 3-to-8 decoder that uses two 2-to-4 decoder modules.
 The first two bits determine the possible output of the upper or lower 4 bits, using one or the other decoder.
-The last bit, EN, toggles which decoder is used.
+The last bit, EN, toggles whether the upper or lower decoder is used

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/ee7c2d30-7a93-48cf-87fa-a02399f1214e" />\n
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/ce47c8a0-38c5-4af5-a370-1f9959cc8c15" />